With this easy, step-by-step tutorial and video, you’ll learn how to install cabinet handles straight in the fastest way possible.

 - 11 Final Thoughts on How to Install Kitchen Cabinets and Knobs

 How Do You Install Handles on Cabinet Doors?
 With a Cabinet Hardware Jig!

 The most important tool when learning how to install cabinet handles is a cabinet hardware jig, which helps you drill perfect holes quickly and painlessly.
 I love the fact that it actually attaches to each door or drawer so it frees up my hands to drill the holes.

 This hardware jig template is mostly aluminum which prevents bending when I’m trying to align the jig to mark holes on my cabinet doors.
-Also, it’s incredibly accurate in ensuring that each of your door holes is in the exact same location on all the other doors.
+Also, its mounting holes are incredibly accurate in ensuring that each of your door holes is in the exact same location on all the other doors.

 Unlike a plastic template or piece of cardboard, this hardware jig can adapt to any knob or handle.
 It can be adjusted to any hardware no matter if I’m drilling holes for cup pulls, extra-long drawer pulls, appliance pulls, or European hardware with little room for error.
 I can also use my jig on any furniture drawers or doors

 Supplies Needed: How to Install Hardware on Cabinets

 Cabinet Hardware Jig – I picked this particular jig because it was mostly aluminum and had the best reviews on Amazon.
 I loved how easy it was to adjust but it also stayed tightly in place as I went quickly from drawer to drawer making holes.